Shaheenzr/Information-Systems-Analysis-Design/README.md

-RAINBOW GROCERIES - Smart Cart Implementation,
+RAINBOW GROCERIES - Smart Cart Implementation
 Problem Statement : Long wait in queues at supermarkets that lead to lost sales and poor customer experience High operating costs for payment transactions, Current Automated checkout systems are cumbersome